 /databricks/python3 on clusters using Python 3.
 Switching (or activating) Conda environments is not supported.

-conda command inside notebooks are available only on the driver node and not on the worker nodes.
+Any modifications to the current environment using this method are restricted to the notebook and the driver.
+The changes are reset when you detach and reattach the notebook.
 You can install a package on all workers using a library or an init script.

 %sh conda install astropy